 Prior to Season

-- Anticipate a time commitment of 2-3 hours per week for assistant coaches and 4-5 hours per week for head coaches over the 10 week season for practices, lesson prep time, and commuting.
+Anticipate a time commitment of 2-3 hours per week for those who coach once per week and 4-5 hours per week for those that coach twice per week over the 10 week season for practices, lesson prep time, and commuting.

 Amidst the conversation, laughter, hugs and energy awards, you will witness transformational change in the girls and don’t be surprised if you realize that you are positively changing as well!
 The program may end in 10 weeks, but for our coaches and girls, the finish line is just the beginning.
 Ready to make a difference and encourage girls to realize their full potential?